 - Move the _Serato_ folder from your backup external hard drive to the 'My Music' (PC) or 'Music' (Mac) folder on your internal drive.
 If there is already a _Serato_ folder there, rename the existing folder to something else and put the new one in it's place.
 Renaming the existing _Serato_ folder will keep the information in case you want to restore from that database later.

 - Move the music files into a location on your computer where you will be keeping all your music.
 You can also keep these on your external hard drive to save space.
 Note: Never rename the files themselves when you copy them, they must retain the same original filename.

 - Click the Files button to open the Files panel, then click the Rescan ID3 Tags button.
 Once this is complete, all the files you've copied will now be flagged as missing in your library (don't worry, this is what we want to happen).

-While still in the Files panel, navigate to the new location on the Internal hard drive where you copied your music files to.
+While still in the Files panel, navigate to the new location where you have copied your music files to.
 Drag this folder onto the Relocate Lost Files button (this button is also in the Files panel).
 The software should start to read the new location and your files will relocate in your library.When this completes, your library and crates will be matched up to the new location of your files on the internal drive.
 You have now successfully restored your library from a backup.
 Please contact the Serato Support Team if you have any issues regarding file migration.